Houthis seize strategic Yemeni city, escalating power struggle

 The advance of the Iranian-backed group has angered Sunni Gulf Arab states led by Saudi Arabia.

-The Houthi expansion into mostly Sunni areas in the centre and west has led to months of clashes with local tribes and al Qaeda, raising fears of civil war.
+The Houthi expansion into mostly Sunni areas in the center and west has led to months of clashes with local tribes and al Qaeda, raising fears of civil war.

 INTERVENTION